Shelagh Carter: Directing style and aesthetics

 Carter's experiences as an actress in New York and Los Angeles led her to want to become an actor herself and to develop her own method of directing:I discovered a lot of directors didn't know how to talk to actors.
 They were much more technically minded and they would talk to an actor … and I knew from my training as an actor that doesn't help an actor.
 It's a process ...
 You have to be able to help them get into character and not tell them "cry here."

 Carter said in 2012 that she tries to achieve "truth on the screen": "I really want people to feel they are actually looking at a situation, it isn't cinema vérité, but I hope it's truthful.
 Therefore you don't 'see' any acting."
-Carter says she has been told her style of filmmaking is more akin to European cinema, in that she is willing to let the film take its time and focus on older characters, and suggests that Europeans "value older people in their lives" more than North Americans, although she says "we are getting better at it", perhaps because the Baby Boomers are getting older.
+Carter says that she has been told her style of filmmaking is more akin to European cinema, in that she is willing to let the film take its time and focus on older characters, and suggests that Europeans "value older people in their lives" more than North Americans, although she says "we are getting better at it", perhaps because the Baby Boomers are getting older.